RarelyCharlie/rarelycharlie.github.io/_howto/taglist.md

 ### For owners of taglists

 If you are the owner of a taglist or a 7 Cups admin you can give some other commands in the taglist's control thread in the forums.
-Press the Post to Thread button to give a command.
+Press the Reply button at the top to give a command.
 Tags must start with @, and if you include more than one tag they must be separated by spaces, in the usual way.

  - "Please add: " followed by one or more tags `*`
  - "Please remove: " followed by one or more tags